 - Battery – a minimum battery life of five to six hours.
 If the device allows batteries to be swapped, students can bring multiple charged batteries to school to meet this standard.

-- Microphone/Headphones – allow for the use of a microphone and headphones, either through separate jacks for the microphone and headphone, a combined microphone/headphone jack, USB port, or Bluetooth connection.
+- Microphone/Headphones – allows for the use of a microphone and headphones, either through separate jacks for the microphone and headphone, a combined microphone/headphone jack, USB port, or Bluetooth connection.

 Every student must have broadband Internet access outside of school, either through WiFi or a physical connection, to complete homework assignments.
 This can be at home, in a relative’s home, or in a public place such as a library or coffeeshop.
 Families with financial difficulties should investigate if they’re eligible for the Internet Essentials program ($10/month Internet: http://www.internetessentials.com/)